-COC CUL/TRI-5/ MM CUL/TRI-5 UNDISCOVERED CULTURAL RESOURCES The project owner shall ensure that a CRS, alternate CRS, or CRM and Native American Monitor shall be on site for any ground disturbance associated with construction of the project.
+COC CUL/TRI-5/ MM CUL/TRI-5 Undiscovered Cultural Resources.
+The project owner shall ensure that a CRS, alternate CRS, or CRM and Native American Monitor shall be on site for any ground disturbance associated with construction of the ENGP.

 Prior to the start of ground disturbance, the project owner shall notify the CPM and all interested California Native American tribes (as identified by the CPM) of the date on which ground disturbance will begin.
 Where excavation equipment is actively removing dirt and hauling the excavated material farther than 50 feet from the location of active excavation, full-time archaeological monitoring shall require at least two monitors per excavation area.
-In this circumstance, one monitor shall observe the location of active excavation areas where the excavated material is dumped no farther than 50 feet from the location of active excavation areas where the excavated material is dumped no farther than 50 feet from the location of active excavation and a second monitor shall observe both the location of active excavation areas where the excavated material is dumped no farther than 50 feet from the location of active excavation and inspect the dumped material.
+In this circumstance, one monitor shall observe the location of active excavation areas where the excavated material is dumped no farther than 50 feet from the location of active excavation areas where the excavated material is dumped no farther than 50 feet from the location of active excavation and inspect the dumped material.